-- two voltage levels with respect to earth
+- Two voltage levels with respect to earth.

-- the difference in voltage between two wires
+- The difference in voltage between two wires.

-- the presence/absence of current in a wire
+- The presence/absence of current in a wire.

-- the presence/absence of light
+- The presence/absence of light.

-This transformation of binary information into a two-state signal is done by the DCE, also known as the base band decoder, which is the origin of the name base band transmission to designate digital transmission...
+This transformation of binary information into a two-state signal is done by the baseband decoder (DCE), which is the origin of the term of </bold>baseband transmission</bold> to designate digital transmission.

-- Two-level encoding: the signal can only take on a strictly negative or strictly positive value (-X or +X, where X represents a value of the physical quantity being used to transport the signal)
+- Two-level encoding: the signal can only take on a strictly negative or strictly positive value (-X or +X, where X represents a value of the physical quantity being used to transport the signal).

-- Three-level encoding: the signal can take on a strictly negative, null or strictly positive value (-X, 0 or +X)
+- Three-level encoding: the signal can take on a strictly negative, null or strictly positive value (-X, 0, or +X).